igo3r/MIT4.0/README.md

 # Use Case 2

 In this file the Use Case 2 is described.
 Use Case 2 is implemented with the procedure of Scenario 2 and is considered for the local execution on one device.
-It used the protocol HTTPS, which means secure communication is possible between the components of the CPS.
+It uses the protocol HTTPS, which means secure communication is possible between the components of the CPS.

 ## Table of Contents